💬 Discuss

 Cost Summary

-Net of card credits + IHG/Hilton redemption · 3 travelers
+Net of card credits · v6 reflects actual booked prices

 Line itemCost

-Dubrovnik walls + cable car + Krka + city tours$500
+Dubrovnik walls + cable car + Krka + Mljet/city-depth activities$850

-Ground transport (LJU airport, DBV airport, Hvar taxis)$300
+Ground transport (LJU airport, DBV airport, Hvar/Dubrovnik taxis)$340

 Misc / incidentals / tips / wine bottles to take home$500